-Usage by Race/Ethnicity
+Usage by Race/Ethnicity (Unweighted Calculation)

-Belt usage differs by occupant race/ethnicity.
-Results indicate Black occupants wear safety belts less often compared to other race/ethnicities (Figure 13).
-Historically, that has always been the case and the gap did not shrink over the past four years (Figure 14).
+As with age, results presented below on usage by race/ethnicity of occupant are based on raw numbers.
+Results indicate Black occupants wear safety belts least often compared to other race/ethnicities (Figure 13).
+Historically, that has always been the case and the gap has not diminished over the past five surveys (Figure 14).

 Figure 13.
-2017 Observed Safety Belt Use Rate by Occupant Race/Ethnicity
+2018 Observed Safety Belt Use Rate by Occupant Race/Ethnicity

 Figure 14.
-Observed Safety Belt Use Rate by Race/Ethnicity: 2013-2017
+Observed Safety Belt Use Rate by Race/Ethnicity: 2014-2018